-Here are some of the most well-known Viking symbols and their meanings:
+Here are the 5 most important Viking symbols and what they mean.

 1. Mjölnir, Thor’s Hammer